UK inflation drops to lowest since 2016 as coronavirus hits

-LONDON, May 20 (Reuters) - Britain's inflation rate fell sharply in April to its lowest since August 2016 as retailers resorted to discounts in the face of the coronavirus shutdown, global oil prices slumped and regulated water and power tariffs slid.
+LONDON, May 20 (Reuters) - Britain's inflation rate sank in April to its lowest since August 2016 as the coronavirus pandemic pushed down global oil prices and clothing retailers cut prices, while power tariffs also slid.

-The consumer price index dropped to an annual rate of 0.8% in April from 1.5% in March, official data showed on Wednesday.
+The consumer price index dropped to an annual rate of 0.8% in April from 1.5% in March, official data showed on Wednesday, broadly in line with economists' expectations in a Reuters poll.

-Economists polled by Reuters had mostly thought the CPI would fall to 0.9%.

 (Reporting by David Milliken Editing by William Schomberg)